JeroenDeDauw/GitHub/README.md

     $egGitHubDefaultRepo = 'SemanticMediaWiki/SemanticMediaWiki';

+The file contents gets cached in memory during the PHP request.
+The main MediaWiki cache is used as secondary cache, with a default TTL of 600 seconds.
+You can use the `$egGitHubCacheTime` setting to change the TTL:

+    $egGitHubCacheTime = 900;

 ## Usage

 Add `{{#github:FileName}}` to your wiki page, where FileName is the name of the file you want to embed.